How E-Commerce Inventory Forecasting Can Reduce Costs

 What is Inventory Forecasting?

-Forecasting inventory is the process of estimating how much you will sell over a specific period so that you can stock the minimum amount of inventory.
-This will allow you to save on warehousing, management and deadstock costs while ensuring that you can continue to meet demand, especially on sites like Amazon where a stock out can dramatically hurt your sales.
+Inventory forecasting is the process of estimating how much you will sell over a specific period so that you can stock the minimum amount of inventory.
+E-Commerce inventory forecasting allows you to save on warehousing, management and deadstock costs while ensuring that you can continue to meet demand, especially on sites like Amazon where a stock out can dramatically hurt your sales.

 Inventory Forecasting Models